sedol1339/files/papers.md

 ## Fine-tuning

+Taori, R., Dave, A., Shankar, V., Carlini, N., Recht, B., & Schmidt, L. (2020).
+Measuring Robustness to Natural Distribution Shifts in Image Classification.
+Advances in Neural Information Processing Systems, 33, 18583–18599.
+Retrieved from https://proceedings.neurips.cc/paper/2020/hash/d8330f857a17c53d217014ee776bfd50-Abstract.html

+    - Some studies implicitly assume that hat robustness to synthetic distribution shifts (l_p-adversarial examples, noise corruptions, etc.) will lead to models that also perform more reliably on natural distribution shifts.
+    - Our paper is a meta-study of current robustness research.
+    - We evaluate on seven natural distribution shifts that we classify into three categories.
+1) Consistency shifts: robustness to small changes across video frames.
+Here we evaluate the "accuracy under distribution shift" by choosing the worst frame from each frame set for a classifier; this is a known "pm-k" metric (see "Do image classifiers generalize across time?").
+2) Dataset shifts: shifts between datasets that are collected in a different manner with a compatible set of classes.
+3) Adversarially filtered shifts  with an adversarially collected dataset ImageNet-A by collecting images from Flickr, DuckDuckGo, iNaturalist, and selecting the subset that was misclassified by a ResNet-50 model.
+    - We evaluate robustness of 204 ImageNet models in 213 different test conditions and show that current methods (adversarial training, various forms of data augmentation, etc.) tested on synthetic robustness measures do not imply natural robustness.
+In particular, the accuracy on the original test set alone almost perfectly predicts the accuracy on the test sets with distribution shift, if using a linear predictor trained on standard models (fig. 1).
+    - Based on this linear trend, we propose the "effective robustness" metric.
+In our experiments, we always have two evaluation settings: the “standard” test set, and the test set with distribution shift.
+We aim to disentangle the robustness of a model from its accuracy on the standard test set, so that the latter no longer acts as a confounder.
+We would like to understand if a model B offers higher accuracy on the shifted test set beyond what is expected from having higher accuracy on the original test set.
+We call this notion of robustness beyond a baseline "effective robustness" (see sec.
+2).
+Graphically, effective robustness corresponds to a model being above the linear trend (red line) by our testbed of standard models that were simply trained on the same distribution as the “standard” test set.
+    - Effective robustness alone does not imply that a robustness intervention is useful, since a robustness intervention may decrease both in-distribution and OOD accuracies.
+Such a robustness intervention would offer no benefits.
+So, we also introduce relative robustness, which is simply an OOD accuracy gain from applying the intervention.
+Overall, a useful robustness intervention should obtain both positive effective and relative robustness.
+    - We colcude that no models achieve both large effective and relative robustness.
+In many existing work the "improved robustness" can be explained by the model performing better on the standard, unperturbed test set.
+While training more accurate models is clearly useful, it is important to separate accuracy improvements from robustness improvements when interpreting the results.
+    - The only intervention that slightly improves the effective robustness to multiple natural distribution shifts is training with a more diverse dataset.
+At the same time, we find some models that are trained on 100X more data than the standard ImageNet but do not provide any robustness.
+    - There is an earlier version of this paper called "When Robustness Doesn’t Promote Robustness: Synthetic vs. Natural Distribution Shifts on ImageNet".
+Some of the text above is from this version.

+Andreassen, A., Bahri, Y., Neyshabur, B., & Roelofs, R. (2021).
+The Evolution of Out-of-Distribution Robustness Throughout Fine-Tuning. arXiv, 2106.15831.
+Retrieved from https://arxiv.org/abs/2106.15831v1

+    - It was shown across a wide range of models that there is a clear linear relationship between a model’s final performance on ID and OOD data (see "Do ImageNet Classifiers Generalize to ImageNet?").
+However, even the highest-performing models will still have a gap between ID and OOD accuracy.
+Models which lie above the linear fit are said to exhibit effective robustness (ER), which measures the model’s OOD accuracy relative to the fit.
+Models with high ER (>1%) are exceedingly rare.
+    - (For mode details about ER see sec.
+3 or the original paper "When robustness doesn't promote robustness: Synthetic vs. natural distribution shifts on imagenet").
+    - We find that throughout fine-tuning, pre-trained models exhibit ER that vanishes at convergence (fig. 1c, orange), while randomly initialized models do not (fig. 1c, red).
+So, when approaching convergence during fine-tuning, pre-trained models gradually lose their ER, even as both the ID and OOD accuracies of the model simultaneously increase.
+    - We try several solutions to mitigate this problem, but none of them were able to maintain high ER at high ID accuracy.
+    - We find that effectively robust models make remarkably dissimilar predictions compared to standard models, and are able to correctly classify 10% of the examples that no other model gets correct.

+Zaken, E. B., Ravfogel, S., & Goldberg, Y. (2021).
+BitFit: Simple Parameter-efficient Fine-tuning for Transformer-based Masked Language-models. arXiv, 2106.10199.
+Retrieved from https://arxiv.org/abs/2106.10199v5

+    - We introduce BitFit method: freezing most of the network and fine-tuning only the bias-terms is surprisingly effective.
+    - With small-to-medium training data, applying BitFit on pre-trained BERT models is competitive with (and sometimes better than) fine-tuning the entire model.
+For larger data, the method is competitive with other sparse fine-tuning methods.
+    - This supports the hypothesis that finetuning is mainly about exposing knowledge induced by LM pre-training, rather than learning new task-specific linguistic knowledge.
+    - Moreover, if we allow a small degradation in performance, we can fine-tune only two bias components (the “query” and “middle-of-MLP” bias terms: in total only 0.04% of all model parameters).
+    - This opens the way to trainable hardware implementations in which most of the parameters are fixed.
+    - Out work is close to "One for many: Transfer learning for building hvac control" when the authors show that bias-only fine-tuning is effective for adaptation of pre-trained CV models.

 Träuble, F., Goyal, A., Rahaman, N., Mozer, M., Kawaguchi, K., Bengio, Y., & Schölkopf, B. (2022).
 Discrete Key-Value Bottleneck. arXiv, 2207.11240.
 Retrieved from https://arxiv.org/abs/2207.11240v3

     - We tackle the problem of catastrophic forgetting during fine-tuning